kneath/kneath.github.com/asterpines/index.md

 title: Aster Pines
 ---

-_Last updated January 2023_.
+_Last updated November 2023_.

 _Aster Pines_ is the custom home I designed and [Sierra Sustainable Builders](https://www.sierrasustainable.com/) is building here in South Lake Tahoe.
 It's currently under construction (started Aug 2021) and should hopefully be done by this winter.
 So let's call it mid 2024.

 ![Aster Pines — Reality](https://assets.warpspire.com/images/now/asterpines-exterior.jpg)

-The house itself is a 4 bedroom (although two are offices) / 3.5 bath making up a little over 3,800sqft.
+The house itself is a 4 bedroom (although two are offices) / 3.5 bath making up a little over 3,800sqft (including the basement).
 It consists of two primary masses connected with an entry way, and a separated master suite.
 Each primary mass is two stories, with the main structure housing a basement for a music room, root cellar, and mechanical room.

 ![Floor Plan](https://assets.warpspire.com/images/asterpines/floor-plan.jpg)

-While I hope the house will be beautiful, I am primarily excited about having a well-built, resilient home.
+While I hope the house will be beautiful, I am primarily excited about having a well-built, high-perfomance, resilient home.
 What's that mean to me?

 - **This will be a "tight" house** — Zip System sheathing with liquid flashing for vapor barrier, high efficiency windows & doors from Lowen, exterior Rockwool insulation, and interior spray foam insulation.
 The goal is to be highly insulated and control the air that comes in and out of the house.

-- Most of the heating will come from a **geothermal heat pump**.
+- Most of the heating will come from a **ground-source ("geothermal") heat pump**.
 This will supply our radiant floor heating, cool air, hot water, and even produce most of the heat for our hot tub.

 - Taking advantage of the **solar potential**.
 In addition to a rooftop solar, the house is designed to harvest sunlight from its southern exposure — including an attached greenhouse that can pull warm air inside.